bengtan/email-untracker/README.md

 * Ongoing development and new features occurs in the sponsors-only repository.
 * (If there are 75 sponsors or more) When new versions or features are released, the source code of the old versions are published to the free repository.

+### Dual licensing

+If you wish to use Untracker under different license terms, please contact me.

 ## New features

 This is a speculative list.
 Whether these features eventuate will depend on sponsorships and other things.